-Geoff* presented to Melbourne Hair Transplant Clinic with Norwood Classification 2 hair loss with recession in the frontal and temporal regions.
+Geoff* presented to Paras Hair Transplant Clinic with Norwood Classification 2 hair loss with recession in the frontal and temporal regions.
 His main goals were to restore the frontal and temporal regions of his hairline, to add hair density; he also absolutely wanted to avoid strip surgery and the scarring associated with that procedure.

-After careful consultation it was determined that Geoff had an excellent donor capacity (16000 FUs in the donor area) and he was therefore an excellent candidate for FUE hair transplant.
+After careful consultation, it was determined that Geoff had an excellent donor capacity (16000 FUs in the donor area) and he was, therefore, an excellent candidate for FUE hair transplant.
 The goal was to replace approximately 2000 follicular units to the area.
 This would be divided into 2 procedures 8 months apart.